luispedro/mahotas/docs/source/features.rst

 Haralick features
 ~~~~~~~~~~~~~~~~~

-These are texture features, based on the adjancency matrix (the adjacency
+These are texture features, based on the adjacency matrix (the adjacency matrix
-matrix stores in position *(i,j)* the number of times that a pixel takes the
+stores in position *(i,j)* the number of times that a pixel takes the value *i*
-value *i* **next to** a pixel with the value *j*.
-Given different ways to
+**next to** a pixel with the value *j*.
+Given different ways to define **next
-define **next to**, you obtain slightly different variations of the features.
+to**, you obtain slightly different variations of the features.
+Standard
-Standard practice is to average them out across the directions to get some
+practice is to average them out across the directions to get some rotational
-rotational invariance.
+invariance.

 They can be computed for 2-D or 3-D images and are available in the
 ``mahotas.features.haralick`` module.